leandrowkz/laravel-basis/README.md

 This trait just adds to the target class an additional `$filters` attribute and a fluent getter/setter `filter()`.
 - `protected $filters`
 - `public function filter()`

+## License
+This code is published under the MIT License.
+This means you can do almost anything with it, as long as the copyright notice and the accompanying license file is left intact.

+## Contributing
+Feel free to send pull requests or create issues if you come across problems or have great ideas.
+Any input is appreciated!